example42/puppet-iptables/README.md

 * "drop" - Treat them with the $iptables_block_policy
 * "accept" (Default) - Expressely ACCEPT them

+* $filter_invalid *

+Define what to do with invalid packages

+* true (Default) - drop invalid packages and packages with strange flag combinations
+* false - do not process invalid packages specially

 So for example for a stricter setup, compared to default:

         class { 'iptables':